hybridly/hybridly/docs/guide/installation.md

 - The `pages` property must contain an object which keys are names of page components and values are the components themselves. `import.meta.glob` conveniently create that for us.
 Or maybe Hybridly adopter this format because `import.meta.glob` exists.
 Who knows.

-- The `setup` property must be a function that returns the Vue application.
+- The `setup` property is *optional*.
+If provided, it must be a function that returns the Vue application.
 The `hybridly` plugin, which contains the Vue DevTools plugin, is available in the object given as the first argument to the function.

-The DOM element to which the Vue application will be mounted is also there.
+You can read more about `initializeHybridly` in the [API documentation](../api/utils/initialize-hybridly.md).

 ### Add a `tsconfig.json`